tres-lechess/tres-lechess/README.md

  ___________________________________________________________________________

  ★ If I didn’t reply to any of your messages, it doesn't mean I’m trying to ignore you.
 There’s a chance I’m AFK, busy creating new ponies, or just bad at responding, and it takes me a while, who knows.
-Feel free to whisper, and I'll check and reply! ( ˃ ᵕ ˂ )
+Feel free to whisper, and I'll check and reply! 👍

-★ Take inspiration from my pony?
-Sure, idc.
-It’s not like it’s hurting anyone.

 ![image_alt](https://github.com/StaticSh0ck/StaticSh0ck/blob/58d93dbd6b55d6a11a20ad12eba3141e75a66ad3/razer-red-lantern.gif) ![image alt](https://github.com/StaticSh0ck/StaticSh0ck/blob/main/tumblr_637b15c1503a5f7c36da23587d3b5fd5_76ef5aa0_500.gif?raw=true)